 Herts Rape Crisis – www.hertsrapecrisis.org.uk offers free and confidential counselling for females who are over 18 and survivors of rape, sexual assault and/or childhood sexual abuse, to residents of Hertfordshire.
 Helpline Tel: 01707 276512, Registered Charity number 800325

-Toilet Twinning www.toilettwinning.org the Club has been supporting Toilet Twinning since 2016.
-By donating £60 to twin a toilet, we help fund a project in a poor community that will enable families to build a basic toilet, have access to clean water and learn about hygiene – a vital combination that saves lives.
-The Club is well on the way to twinning 30 toilets in St Albans for the City to be a Toilet Twinned City.
+Toilet Twinning www.toilettwinning.org the Club supported Toilet Twinning 2016-2022.
+By donating £60 to twin a toilet, we helped fund a project in a poor community that will enable families to build a basic toilet, have access to clean water and learn about hygiene – a vital combination that saves lives.
+In 2022 the Club reached the target of twinning 30 toilets in St Albans and St Albans is now a Toilet Twinned City.

 Lendwithcare – www.lendwithcare.org our Club has been lending money through Lendwithcare, which is part of Care International.
 Care International fights poverty and injustice to help the world’s poorest people and assist them to find routes out of poverty.
 They provide immediate aid to people hit by disasters and emergencies and give long-term support to poor communities to rebuild lives and overcome poverty.
 Lendwithcare is a revolutionary way to help some of the world’s poorest people work their way out of poverty with dignity.
 Lendwithcare allows us to lend small sums of money to fund a small business or co operatives of small businesses.
 Once the money is repaid we then choose to recycle our loan to support another poor entrepreneur.